Giuseppe Sasia: Trial

-Experts analyzed that the four victims were shot in similar circumstances, with buckshot at 4–5 meters in the shootings.
+Experts testified that all four victims were shot with buckshot at 4–5 metres.
 The chief doctor of the asylum, Dr. Pierrefeu, noted that Sasia was fully aware of his actions.
 She declared: "He is a man who possesses to a high degree the feel of material things, and who has the mentality of a man of the woods; he is far from civilized.
 His mental level is low and, by poaching, he has assimilated men to the animals he was killing.
 His emotivity is null and his regret is purely verbal.
 But Sasia is not crazy".
-Watchmakers, who had repaired Vassal's watch on previous occasions, recognized it when it was shown to them by the gendarmes.:
+Watchmakers, who had repaired Vassal's watch on previous occasions, recognized it when it was shown to them by the gendarmes.

-After several minutes of deliberation, jurors recognized him as guilty of the four murders and condemned him to the death penalty.
+After several minutes of deliberation, jurors found him guilty of the four murders and condemned him to the death penalty.
 Over five hundred people attended the last day of the trial.

 Execution

 His clemency was rejected, despite a meeting between his lawyer and the President.

 Sasia showed no regret before his conviction.
-During his detention on the death row, he requested the support of an almoner and began to regret his actions.
-He did not support the approach chosen for his execution, and had several crises of despair.
+During his detention on death row, he requested the support of an almoner and began to regret his actions.
+He did not support the approach chosen for his execution and had several crises of despair.
 After the execution of Niccolini in Avignon, the guillotine was brought to Draguignan.

-Sasia was executed on February 17, 1936, at 6:10 on La République Street, in front of the Draguignan Prison.
-While it was deployed in the public square, a large part of the service was set up to prevent from attending the execution.
+Sasia was executed on 17 February 1936, at 6:10 on La République Street in front of the Draguignan Prison.
+While it was deployed in the public square, a large part of the service was set up to prevent the general public from attending the execution.

 According to his lawyer, his last words were: "It's annoying to die".
-His body was later deposited at the Draguignan cemetery.
+His body was later buried at the Draguignan cemetery.

 Controversy over deportation

-A controversy arose from the fact that Sasia, an Italian national, was the subject of a deportation order from the gendarmes, since his first conviction.
-This, however, had not been applied: the prefecture's secretary was accused of favoring extremist immigrants, and thereafter removed from office.
+A controversy arose from the fact that Sasia, an Italian national, had been the subject of a deportation order from the gendarmes since his first conviction.
+This, however, had not been applied; the prefecture's secretary was accused of favouring extremist immigrants, and thereafter removed from office.